-After leaving PNG in 1976, Keith worked in a range of communications development roles in Indonesia, Maldives, India, Philippines and Fiji.
+After leaving PNG in 1976, he worked in a range of communications development roles in Indonesia, Maldives, India, Philippines and Fiji.
 Back in Australia, he established and managed radio stations 2ARM-FM Armidale and 2SER-FM Sydney.

-After working with public relations firm Mojo in the late eighties, Keith established his own company in 1991.
+After working with public relations firm Mojo in the late eighties, Keith established his own communications company in 1991.
 Jackson PR Associates is its latest manifestation providing integrated public relations services in Australia and Papua New Guinea.
 One of the company's major clients is Bougainville Copper Ltd.

 Keith has a BA in economics and political science from the University of Papua New Guinea and a Graduate Diploma in Management from the University of New England.

 He received the PNG Independence Medal in 1976 and, in 2004, was appointed a Member of the Order of Australia for services to management and training in media, communications and public relations .

 He served as President of the Papua New Guinea Association of Australia from 2008-09 and as inaugural President of the Rabaul and Montevideo Maru Society from 2009-11.
 He is an Adjunct Professor in the School of Journalism and Communication at the University of Queensland, a Fellow of the Australian Institute of Management and a Member of the Australian Society of Authors.